ninadel/nhd-plus-hr-beta-toolbox/README.md

 1. Select NHDPlus HR under Product Search Filter
 2. Find the region of interest using either the HUC4 number (by selecting Advanced Search Options) or the map tool
 3. When the dataset of interest is located, select the Download Vector link (this will download a zip file)
-4. (unzipping the file...)
+4. The zip file unzips to a geodatabase, which is the main used by the script.

 ### Files used by the tool
-This script using the NHDFlowline feature class (under Hydrography...) and the (VAA table) NHDFlowline, feature class,
+This script uses the NHDFlowline feature class (under the Hydrography dataset) and the table NHDPlusFlowlineVAA.
-VAA table, join on NHDPlusID field, where to find more information on VAA
+This script joins NHDFlowline and NHDPlusFlowlineVAA based on the field NHDPlusID.

 ## Parameters
 1. Output folder - this is where results will be saved.
-    * A subfolder named NHDPLUS_H_[HUC4]_HU4_GDB_RESULT will be created here.
+    * A subfolder named NHDPLUS_H_\[HUC4]_HU4_GDB_RESULT will be created here.
 2. NHDPlus HR geodatabase - this is the geodatabase downloaded from the steps above.
     * For best results, this geodatabase should be the unmodified version downloaded from the NHD website.
 3. Shapefile of streams to find tributaries for - these linear features must align with streams from the NHDFlowline